Isovariant homotopy theory and fixed point invariants: Introduction

 \subsection{Acknowledgments.}

 This project was inspired by conversations at a Women in Topology workshop at the Mathematical Sciences Research Institute.
 We would like to thank Kate Ponto and Cary Malkiewich for suggesting the project and providing support throughout.
+We would also like to thank Michael Mandell for an illuminating discussion on Theorem \ref{thm-whitehead}, and the anonymous referee whose comments greatly improved the quality of this paper.
+We would like to thank Peter Haine for introducing us to the notion of weak model categories, and Maru Sarazola for an enlightening talk and useful conversations about fibrantly induced model structures.
+Some of this paper is based upon work supported by the National Science Foundation under Grant No. 1440140, while the first-named author and the second-named author were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the semester of Fall 2022 and the Spring 2020 semester, respectively.